AlgebraicJulia/Decapodes.jl/docs/src/ice_dynamics.md

 to_graphviz(glens_law)
 ```

-# Composing models
+## Composing models

-We can use operadic composition to specify how our models come together.
+We can use composition to specify how our models come together.
 In this example, we have two Decapodes, and two quantities that are shared between them.

 ``` @example DEC
 ice_dynamics_composition_diagram = @relation () begin